-- Credit will be given for scores of 3 or higher and will be used for associate degree general education according to the chart on page (unit values in parenthesis).
-Credit will not be equated to specific courses, rather general education areas. - Use of AP exams for the major will be determined by the program coordinator. - Use of AP exams for satisfying prerequisites will follow the prerequisite challenge process. - Official AP exams must be sent by College Board to NVC.
+- Credit will be given for scores of 3 or higher and will be used for associate degree general education (GE) according to the chart below.
+Please note GE area unit value in parentheses.
+Credit will not be equated to specific NVC courses, but rather GE areas. - 2.
+Use of AP exams for the major will be determined by the program coordinator. - 3.
+Use of AP exams for satisfying prerequisites will follow the prerequisite challenge process. - Official AP exams must be sent by College Board to NVC.
 Exams posted on High School transcripts will not be accepted as official for credit.

-Passing scores for each exam appear on Napa Valley College AP, IB, CLEP Equivalency List for NVC Associate Degree GE, CSU GE, and IGETC.
+Passing scores for each exam appear on Napa Valley College AP, IB, CLEP Equivalency List for NVC Associate Degree and Cal-GETC.

-If you plan to complete an associate degree or a CSU or IGETC certification with Napa Valley College, you must submit Official AP, IB, or CLEP exam results to a Counselor AND complete a request for an official Transcript Evaluation.
+If you plan to complete an associate degree or Cal-GETC certification with Napa Valley College, you must submit Official AP, IB, or CLEP exam results to a Counselor AND complete a request for an official Transcript Evaluation.